Reading

 In EYFS and KS1, children begin to read through a series of progressive books, based on the Read, Write Inc scheme of books which closely link to the child's phonics learning.
 Children are encouraged to re-read at home daily in order to develop their reading fluency and embed learning.

-During Year 2, many children will be ready to read more freely so will be supported to choose their own books through the Accelerated Reader system which runs through Key Stage 2.
-This system enables children to read widely amongst a huge range of published books and complete online quizzes to check their understanding.
-Teachers can check their scores and use this to guide children's reading at home and in school.
-In English, children read with a teacher regularly and complete comprehension activities to enable their skills to develop.
+At the same time, these children will progress onto our Accellerated Reader program.
+This system enables children gain access to a wide range of high quality published books and complete online quizzes to check their understanding.
+Teachers can check their scores and use this to guide and encourage children's reading at home and in school.
 Children are encouraged to keep reading regularly at home throughout Key Stage 2, with a minimum expectation of 30 minutes, 3 times a week.

 To find out if the book you are reading is on Accelerated Reader please click on the link below: